O.U.R. Rezoning Work

 • Further development of greenhouse and nursery operation.

 • Production of ‘value-added’ agricultural products (seeds, dried flowers and herbs, and processed foods).

 • Building designed to be energy and space-efficient with density and building footprints comparable to the existing property zoning.

 • shared facilities (such as utilities, recreational and workshops).

 • will continue to work with Development Services, other agencies, and private businesses to integrate conventional and innovative sustainable building and renewable energy technologies.

 • pedestrian focus with access road to be approved for use by emergency vehicles.

 • Situated in the area where existing residential, agricultural and accessory buildings are located.

-• Provides central gathering area for community educational activities.
+• Provides a central gathering area for community educational activities.

 • Expand accessory buildings to include a workshop and studio.

-• Small tenting area to be provided for limited number of overnight workshop participants
+• Small tenting area to be provided for a limited number of overnight workshop participants